 Georgia sets one-day early voting record in Senate runoff

-Georgia has broken its record for the most ballots cast in one day during early voting, with just one week until a pivotal runoff in the state's U.S. Senate race between Democratic Senator Raphael Warnock and Republican Herschel Walker.
+Georgia has broken its record for the most ballots cast in a single day during early voting, with just one week until a pivotal runoff in the state's U.S. Senate race between Democratic Sen. Raphael Warnock and Republican Herschel Walker.

 "We're excited," Sterling told CBS News.
 "It's a testament to voters and poll workers and poll managers across the state to pull this off.
 It's not easy to move a quarter of a million people."